 leaving guests to navigate their experience unaided.

-We connect caregivers and guests by building models to
+We connect caregivers and guests by building communication models to

 visualize the systems that support healthcare experiences.
 Then we work

 alongside our clients to design, test and launch interconnected tools:

 We envision a world where caregivers are equipped to consistently deliver –

 and guests empowered to confidently navigate – every healthcare experience.

 In the News

 “Connect_CX helped us understand that PX is an ongoing process that takes discipline and structure to implement.
 It's been critical for them to provide their insights and momentum to keep the project moving.
 They've helped us to position ourselves to do the work, keep the finish line in sight and engage everyone, at every level, to help build a new caregiving culture here at CRSC.